steveLeVesconte/dotnet48-to-dotnet9-mvc/docs/developer-notes/phase1-observations-extended.md

   -  the color of the text changes
   -  the arrow mouse pointer becomes a pointing finger mouse pointer

-​	But there is an exception or omission - the featured album name links do not change color on hover
+​	But there is an exception or omission - the featured album name links do not change color on hover.

 -  On the one hand this could be considered a defensible ux choice in that the font is smaller for the featured album names and so you could say "then are not the same as menu items", but I think this is a ux flaw.
 I think if the demonstrated standard is hover has a predicable color shift, then that should be true of all links.